splunk/appinspect-cli-action/README.md

 Please note that names of validated manual checks should be aligned with those from `result_file` and your comment can't be empty.

 ### Failure checks review
-To mark Failures as expected, add them into `.appinspect.expect` with proper comment containing ticket id of ADDON/APPCERT project associated with the exception, ex:
+To mark Failures as expected, add them into `.appinspect.expect.yaml` with proper comment containing ticket id of ADDON/APPCERT project associated with the exception, ex:
 ```yml
 name_of_exception_1:
   comment: 'ADDON-123: your comment'